therob3000/comicpress-manager/readme.txt

 The ComicPress Manager plugin works in conjunction with an installation of [ComicPress](http://comicpress.org/), the Webcomic theme for WordPress.
 ComicPress Manager is intended to reduce the amount of work required to administer a site running ComicPress.

-As of version 1.4.2, it allows you to:
+ComicPress Manager allows you to:

 * Upload individual comic files or a Zip archive of comic files directly into your comics folder and generate posts for each comic as it's uploaded with the correct go-live date and time
   * To save a trip to the Edit Post page, you can use the Visual Editor right in ComicPress Manager to add styled text content to your post.